 Introduction & Context

-The gassed-to-ungassed power ratio (\(P_g/P_0\)) is a key metric in aerobic stirred-tank bioreactors: it tells the Process Engineer how much mechanical power the impeller shaft sheds when gas is sparged into the liquid.
-Accurately estimating this drop is vital for designing adequate drive-motor sizing, matching oxygen-transfer demands, and ensuring stable fermenter operation—particularly in high-cell-density cultures or antibiotic fermentations where aeration is continuous yet agitator power must remain above a minimum threshold for bulk mixing and bubble dispersion.
+The gassed-to-ungassed power ratio (Pg/P0) is a key metric in aerobic stirred‑tank bioreactors: it tells the Process Engineer how much mechanical power the impeller shaft sheds when gas is sparged into the liquid.
+A related consideration is the gas holdup calculation, which quantifies the volume fraction of gas in the reactor and influences bubble dispersion.
+Accurately estimating this drop is vital for designing adequate drive‑motor sizing, matching oxygen‑transfer demands, and ensuring stable fermenter operation—particularly in high‑cell‑density cultures or antibiotic fermentations where aeration is continuous yet agitator power must remain above a minimum threshold for bulk mixing and bubble dispersion.

 Methodology & Formulas